Diary of George William Edward Clark, January 1941 - September 1942 - Part 6

 charge of our gang told us that Germany was

-fighting Russian 3 fronts; Finland, Ruman
+fighting Russian on 3 fronts; Finland, Rumania

 & Hungary.
-The German paper admits Kqf
+The German paper admits German Kqf

 also 1500 planes carrying paratroops over Germany

-also tanks (Russian ) are doing plenty of
+also tanks (Russian) are doing plenty of

 Lunch: spuds & meat.
 Tea; maize meal &